Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Experiments

 The vertically integrated hydrostatic pressure is $\frac{1}{2}\rho g{{H}^{2}}$.
 The basal friction per unit length is ${{\eta }_{o}}{{\left( \frac{1}{2}\frac{\partial u}{\partial z} \right)}^{\frac{1}{n}-1}}\frac{\partial u}{\partial z}$.
 We assume that

 This is an underestimate because the upper surface of the sheet is free so the base must have more than average shear.
-However, this will not affect the final result much if $n$ is large.
-We obtain that the non-hydrostatic force exerted by the supply mechanism will be dissipated over a length scale L, where
+However, this will not affect the final result much if $n$ is large (because $n^\frac{1}{n} \to 1$ as $n \to \infty$).